-Whatever the reason, I’ve recently written about finding clean water in the wild, a gravity filtration system from Sawyer Products, and the best dry bags for traveling.
-In sticking to this theme, I’m going to use this opportunity to tell you more about the MSR TrailShot Water Filter.
+I’ve recently written about finding clean water in the wild, a gravity filtration system from Sawyer Products, and the best dry bags for traveling.
+But today, we’re taking a deep dive into the features and tech specs of the MSR TrailShot Water Filter.

 The MSR TrailShot Water Filter is a pocket-sized microfilter that can be stored within easy reach while hiking and deployed easily to drink directly from streams, lakes, and rivers.

 MSR has met the need for a filter that doesn’t take the “pump time” that’s so common with some of its other models.
 The Trail Shot provides “instant hydration” and is capable of filling one-liter water bottles in just 60 seconds.